 As with any policy, there is always a danger that the words will be written, heard at a staff meeting, and then filed away never to be seen again.

 At Memset®, however, we have the advantage of being owner-managed.
-Being a passionate environmentalist myself, I take a personal lead on our environmental responsibility and ensure that we strive for optimal efficiency, least wastage and legal compliance in everything we do through the assessment of objectives and targets and continual improvement.
+Being a passionate environmentalist myself, I take a personal lead and commit to our environmental responsibility.
+This ensures that we strive for optimal efficiency, least wastage and legal compliance in everything we do through the assessment of objectives and targets and continual improvement.